microsoft/satcheljs/packages/satcheljs/README.md

 ### Implement and register a mutator

 You specify what action a mutator subscribes to by providing the corresponding action creator.
-If you're using TypeScript, the type of `actionCreator` is automatically inferred.
+If you're using TypeScript, the type of `actionMessage` is automatically inferred.

 ```typescript
 import { mutator, registerMutator } from 'satcheljs';